walter-juan/compose-icon-collections/README.md

 ### Update the icons

-Run the icon download task, use the `-Pgitcommit` flag to commit the changes.
+- Icon pack using GitHub releases: Run the icon download task, use the `-Pgitcommit` flag to commit the changes.
+- Icon pack using the main branch: Run the icon download task, manually update the version in the `build.gradle` file, and commit the changes.

 ### Add new icons

+1. Add new module
-1. Create a new module by copying the `build.gradle` from another module
+   - Create a new module by copying the `build.gradle` from an existing module.
+Copy `octicons` if the icon pack uses GitHub releases or `boxicons` if it uses the main branch.
-2. Update everything needed like the version, `download-icons` task, and others from the `build.gradle`
+   - Update everything needed like the version, `download-icons` task, and others from the `build.gradle`
+2. Update workflows
-3. Add new input choice in [deploy.yml](.github/workflows/publish.yml)
+   - Add new input option in [deploy.yml](.github/workflows/publish.yml)
-4. If it's possible, add the new task in [update-icons.yml](.github/workflows/update-icons.yml)
+   - If the icon pack uses GitHub releases, add the new task in [update-icons.yml](.github/workflows/update-icons.yml)
+3. Update readme
-5. Add a new entry in the *Icon packs* section
+   - Add a new entry in the *Icon packs* section

+### Test icons

+Right now the only way to test is by running the sample app, follow these steps:

+1. Replace the icons dependency you would like to test in [build.gradle.kts](sample/composeApp/build.gradle.kts) file
+2. Add `AllIcons` to the `icons` list in the [App.kt](sample/composeApp/src/commonMain/kotlin/com/woowla/compose/icon/collections/sample/App.kt) file
+3. Run the sample app and check the icons

 ### Gradle tasks